oidoid/oidoid.com/content/log/2025-04-21/index.md

 - snoovatar integration.
 - art, code, and sound are small enough to build with time and resources available.
+- a shared vision with collaborators is paramount and challenging to achieve.
 - user generated content is great for social sites like Reddit and also a great way to minimize content costs.